 Cultural stuff: anything about sightseeing tours, cultural programs, and other events is quite easy to negotiate.
 I got equipped with my knowledge and experience from bargaining in India.
 In Rhodes, most probably you will not get a discounted price, though the organizers will offer you possible add-ons.
 In the end, you kind of get more for the same price 🙂

-4. Great time to explore the island
+4. Great time to travel in Rhodes and explore the places

 Rhodes is much more than a beach destination.
 There are plenty of historical spots, bays, natural getaways that can form an active and diverse program for you.
 The good thing that the weather during the daytime is always comfortable and you can explore the island without heat and sweat.